dakilaledesma/intro-ml/cnn-tutorial.md

 ![stylebank](https://i.imgur.com/L8DbLoO.png)

-<sub> taken w/o permission from https://github.com/jxcodetw/Stylebank </sub>
+<sub> above taken w/o permission from https://github.com/jxcodetw/Stylebank </sub>

 In this tutorial, we'll be using autoencoders for MNIST to do things like this:
 ![noisymnist](https://blog.keras.io/img/ae/denoised_digits.png)